jbcodeforce/jbcodeforce.github.io/docs/architecture/streaming.md

 ## Challenges

 * Using a database to keep events may work for small scale, but polling becomes expensive.
 Notifying consumers is one way to solve this problem, but then it means using subscription.
 DBs were not designed for notifications.
 Triggers may help but do not scale.
 * Messaging system is the technology to push event to consumers.
-The pub/sub model.
+The pub/sub model support multile consumers.

 ### Questions to assess